juninnio/project/schoolDB/README.md

+Database project

+Technology used:
-- Hi this is my school personal SQL Project!
+- SQL
-- In this project, I'm creating a database for a school environment.
-- Database includes entities, attributes, and relationships.
-- Please hit me up in LinkedIn for any questions or suggestions for improvements!
+- MySQL Server

+Project is done with SQL in a mySQL Server.
+This project is about a school database.